 Psychology Schools in New Mexico

 The following guide to psychology schools in New Mexico contains important information on the many undergraduate and graduate psychology programs, several of which are profiled, in the state.
 New Mexico’s colleges and universities offer a diverse range of programs with such concentrations as cognitive psychology, biopsychology, and developmental psychology.
-In addition to the psychology programs in New Mexico, students in search of a flexible and affordable alternative may want to consider an online bachelor’s or master’s degree program in psychology.
+In addition to the on-campus psychology programs in New Mexico, students in search of a flexible and affordable alternative may want to consider an online bachelor’s or master’s degree program in psychology.